-Established in 2011, this owner operated company is based on the belief that our customers should have fun!
-As we see it, vacations do not come often enough.
-We will do everything in our power to ensure every customer enjoys their time on the water.
-Whether you are looking for a wild day at Crab Island, a cruise through Destin Harbor, or a relaxing day on a private island, Crab Island Cruises is here for YOU!
+Established in 2011, this owner-operated company is based on the belief that our customers should have FUN!
+As I see it, vacations just don’t come often enough.
+So we want to do everything in our power to ensure that our customers enjoy their time on the water.
+Whether you’re looking for a wild day at Crab Island, a cruise through Destin Harbor, or a relaxing day on a private island, Crab Island Cruises, LLC is here for YOU!
 We are committed to making you happy.
-It our desire to have a high percentage of repeat customers and referrals.
+It is our desire to have a high percentage of our business be from repeat customers and referrals.

-Crab Island is a sandbar that is located just South of the Marler Bridge in Destin, FL.
+Crab Island is a sandbar that is located just north of the Marler Bridge in Destin, FL.
 Crab Island started to gain in popularity as boaters used the area to anchor their boats to catch some rays and wade on the sandbar.
-Now Crab Island has erupted into a popular social scene where locals and tourists congregate for fun and sun.
+Now the spot has erupted into a popular social scene where locals and tourists congregate for fun and sun.
 Crab Island is just minutes from the Destin Harbor.
-Anyone who has been to Crab Island has seen the vast array of marine life.
-From dolphins to seabirds, friendly animal encounters at Crab Island Destin FL are commonplace.
+Anyone who has been there has seen the vast array of marine life.
+From dolphins to seabirds, friendly animal encounters at Crab Island Destin, FL are commonplace.

 So, why is it called Crab Island?
 Before a hurricane covered the once tiny island in emerald waters, Crab Island was a small plot of land shaped like… you guessed it… a CRAB!
 Along with the thousands of tiny crabs found on the floor of the sandbar, it’s easy to see why it is called Crab Island!